Love is complicated, and most people have awkward, unpleasant, or complex relationship experiences throughout their years in the dating field.

-This is a complicated relationship which most people in college had a brilliant opinion about.
+This is a complicated relationship that most people in college had a brilliant opinion about.
 “Hey!”
 They’ll say.
-“I like this guy but I don’t want a relationship.
+“I like this guy, but I don’t want a relationship.

 But inevitably, someone is going to get feelings for the other and want something more.
 You give with no expectations and are basically someone’s plaything until something better comes along.

 Plus, once one of you ends up in a new relationship, your friendship is 100% doomed.

 This relationship is fully sustainable if you live close enough to drive to one another and plan on moving in together down the road.

-Long distance relationships are hard.
+Long-distance relationships are hard.
 Sure, technology makes it easier, but snuggling up with your boyfriend over facetime while you watch the same television show is great, but nothing beats spooning together in person.

-That’s not to say you can’t make a long distance relationship work, but it certainly takes a certain personality type to have the patience for it.
+That’s not to say you can’t make a long-distance relationship work, but it certainly takes a certain personality type to have the patience for it.

 4. The married crush

 Having a crush on your friend’s husband is possibly one of the most complicated relationships you will ever encounter, especially if you begin having an affair.

 How is the friend supposed to react to you coming on to her?
 She doesn’t want to ruin her friendship with your wife by seeking out an affair or yell at you and risk making things uncomfortable when you all hang out.

 5. Pretending to be someone you’re not

 There is a certain level of play-acting that happens at the beginning of any relationship.
 Sure, you’re being yourself, but you also want to impress the person you have feelings for.

 Furthermore, it isn’t fair to your partner to trick them into thinking you have plenty in common and then flip the switch on them once things get serious.

-Do you tell her everything and risk being turned down and losing your friendship or do you push it to the back of your mind until it festers and you begin to resent your friend?
+Do you tell her everything and risk being turned down and losing your friendship, or do you push it to the back of your mind until it festers and you begin to resent your friend?

 7. Circumstantial love

-If you are in circumstantial love it may be because neither of you can afford to live alone, one party if being taken care of by the other, one party developed a serious illness or had a traumatic incident happen and the other party feels too guilty to leave.
+If you are in circumstantial love, it may be because neither of you can afford to live alone, one party if being taken care of by the other, one party developed a serious illness or had a traumatic incident happen, and the other party feels too guilty to leave.